Mashbrow/RL-MultiAgent/README.md

 Description:

 - Reward: +0.1 if the agent hits the ball over the net, -0.01 if the agent lets the ball hit the ground or hits the ball out of bounds.
-The more the ball stay in game the more the reward.
+The more the ball stays in game the more the reward.
 - Observation Space: 8 variables corresponding to the position and velocity of the ball and racket.
 Each agent receives its own local observation of the space
 - Action State: 2-dimensional continuous space corresponding to jumping and movement toward (or away) from the net.